Pimlical Android Help

 If the preference UseGoogleCalendarColors is set to true, the foreground and background colors for a local category are always set to the same value as having different values is not compatible with the way that Google calendar colors are handled.
 If you set that preference to false, you can then change the color settings independently (see section on colors in Event Attributes in help for further information on setting default calendar/category colors).

 Pimlical/Android allow for any number of local calendars, although only one of them can be open at any time.
 You can use this menu item to select OTHER local calendars in the PimlicalCalendars folder.
-Usually the easiest way to create other local calendars is to just duplicate an existing calendar in that folder using an Android File manager, or windows explorer (after phone is connected to a PC).
+Usually the easiest way to create other local calendars is to just duplicate an existing calendar in that folder using the internal File Manager's Copy function (assigning a new name for the copy).

 This menu option also allows you to create a backup copy of the selected local calendar (keep in mind that the currently displayed local calendar is backed up automatically by P/A), and also to restore a local calendar.
 If for any reason, you find that your local calendar is corrupt or missing a lot of items, etc. , you can always use the RESTORE button to restore an earlier version of the calendar.